TheRealAnonymous008/quartz/content/details/creativity/Problem Solving Strategies.md

 # Physical Manipulation
 ## Play
+* Allows free exploration of a situation without conscious intention.
+* *Strength*: Reduces the importance of success when taking action or making change.
+Removes fixations and allows one to be more flexible
+* *Weakness*: Less guarantee of success when it comes to finding a solution.
+Unstructured and unconnected.
+Can become an excuse for lack of concentration and effort.

 ## Manipulate
+* Structure and restructure compositions
+* *Strength*: Test different structural and functional relationships.
+If the components manipulated are independent, then they can be tested without damaging the whole structure
+* *Weakness*: Structural changes may not be enough to solve the problem.
+Sometimes new elements are necessary.
+Success of manipulation is dependent on the limitations you set for yourself.
 ## Copy
+* Reproduce something as accurately as possible.
+* *Strength*: No safety or personal bias intrudes.
+It lengthens the lifetime of the original.
+It removes risk and adds security.
+* *Weakness*: Rigid and produces nothing new.
+Can be seen as an excuse to not think.

 ## Interpret
+* Transform an original concept or composition into your own terms.
+* *Strength*: When you have interpreted something, you have assimilated it and added something of yourself.
+It forces understanding and personalization.
+* *Weakness*: High bias.
+Can mislead people.
+Requires being clear with intent.

 ## Transform
+* Change composition or structure.
+* *Strength*: Can make an unacceptable solution into an effective one.
+* *Weakness*: Many structural transformations are irreversible.
+It may require making copies first.
+In some cases, restructuring may also be a waste of time -- essentially trying to fix what is unworkable

 ## Translate
+* Express a concept or idea in slightly different terms.
+* *Strength*: Changes perspective or point of view with respect to a problem.
+Makes information more accessible and compatible with certain changes.
+* *Weakness*: It may affect the way the concept is received by someone else.
+Can be misleading or hide similarities between translations.

 ## Expand
+* Enlarge or add detail for some purpose.
+Explore an idea in greater detail.
+* *Strength*: Develops a basic structure which can be further elaborated.
+Good for development and testing.
+* *Weakness*: Dependent on the foundations upon which expansion is taking place.
+Expanding a rotten foundation is a waste of time.
+Does not examine the structure of a solution itself.

 ## Reduce
+* Contract and simplify a solution to basic concepts.
+* *Strength*: Allows us to focus on the essentials.
+Can provide a different, more objective perspective.
+Good for memorization and recall.
+* *Weakness*: Loss or mutation of information.
+Risks oversimplification.
+Requires prudence in knowing what to reduce.
+Risks fixation on a simple solution and thus requires willingness to complexify the solution

 ## Exaggerate
+* To push a situation to its limits
+* *Strength*: Good testing strategy since it pushes the solution to its limit.
+Useful for emphasis in humor or communication.
+Also good for learning -- exaggerate the correct approach
+* *Weakness*: Can lead to misunderstanding.
+Can lead to disbelief if used too much.
+Destructive if applied to a delicate situation.
+Can distort perspective

 ## Understate
+* De-emphasize and restrain.
+* *Strength*: De-emphasizing can still be impactful (and thus still good for emphasis).
+Good for learning by understating incorrect approaches.
+Good for testing as well.
+* *Weakness*: Pushes a state to the extreme.
+Leads to deception, misunderstanding, overemphasis and triteness.
+Can be destructive.
+Can distort perspective.

 ## Adapt
+* Changes what we have to something that can meet a new problem.
+The trick is to break fixation and see the problem from a new angle.
+* *Strength*: Leads to Ingenious, effortless and novel solutions to a problem.
+* *Weakness*: We may find ourselves forcing something to work than looking for something that could do the job much more simply.

 ## Substitute
+* Substitute one solution for one with higher potential, often by replacing an element within a structure.
+* *Strength*: Totally escapes the limitations of one alternative and replaces it with another.
+* *Weakness*: Can take a lot of time and energy to the point it is better to be adaptive.
+If used too early, it may also substitute a solution that has yet to bear fruit.

 ## Combine
+* Bring things together in close relationship
+* *Strength*: Makes a more complete and stronger whole out of separate parts.
+Can save time by combining two tasks to one.
+Combining two things also helps test how they behave when put together.
+Can simplify by combining ideas or concepts.
+* *Weakness*: The constituents being combined may not be synergistic.
+Must weigh the loss of importance of combined elements against the value of the combination of the whole.

 ## Separate
+* Pull things apart.
+* *Strength*: Simplifies.
+Inhibits certain reactions and destructive interactions.
+Separation from context helps in identification and analysis.
+* *Weakness*: Often the qualities of the synthesized whole are lost when it is decomposed.
+Can be destructive because it keeps things from interacting.
+Requires prudence in choosing how to decompose the whole since there are many ways to do it (some not beneficial)

+# Meta-Heuristics
+## Change
+* Try a new strategy or a new approach.
+* *Strength*: Probably the most important strategy.
+It gives a fresh perspective and combats fixation.
+* *Weakness*: Change can be disruptive and may be done prematurely which prevents a solution from bearing fruit.
+Requires setting a transition period

+## Vary
+* Involves only small changes or alterations in strategy
+* *Strength*: Can give great reward with little effort.
+Gives continuity to a trial and error process.
+Makes use of pre-existing structures, saving time and effort.
+* *Weakness*: The validity of varying as a strategy depends on the structure that is being manipulated.
+Very focused and short sighted.
+Dependent on what is being used to guide variation.

+## Cycle
+* Move between several different strategies or processes.
+* *Strength*: Allows us to effectively carry out different activities simultaneously (i.e. via [[Multiprogramming|context switching]]).
+Prevents us from being trapped on one sub-problem or from working on one aspect of a problem in more detail than others
+* *Weakness*: The downsides of context switching is that it may allocate more time to context switching than doing work.
+Many processes require warm up to become effective.
+It may be better to repeat a given approach several times before jumping on to another approach.

+## Repeat
+* Try the same process or strategy another time.
+* *Strength*: Good for learning, emphasis, and reinforcement.
+May give the greatest gains with the least efforts.
+* *Weakness*: Needless repetition is one of the great enemies of creativity.
+Has diminishing returns.
+Reliant on external change for its success.

+## Systemize
+* Externalize the decision making process and to develop a set of rules or procedures for governing actions.
+The strategy behind establishing habits.
+* *Strength*: Less cognitive load and so the process is much quicker.
+Good if there are recurring elements in certain kinds of problems, in which case it simplifies solving these  problems.
+* *Weakness*: Most open problems do not lend themselves well to systematization.
+Establishing a system tends to be inflexible.
+Easy to be complacent by systemizing.

+## Randomize
+* Removes all order or structure and simulates randomness.
+* *Strength*: Often a good remedy to overly rational thinking.
+Helps remove bias and fixations.
+* *Weakness*: Conscious randomization is difficult is not sustainable.
+Risky.

 # Links
 * [[Strategy Notebook by Interaction Associated]] -- Primary source